 Does the UK require a minimum passport validity period?

-No, the UK does not impose a minimum validity requirement for entry, as long as your passport is valid for the duration of your stay.
+The UK does not impose a minimum validity requirement for entry, but your passport must be valid for the duration of your stay.
+That said, it is advisable to check the rules of the airline or carrier as they may impose stricter rules.

 What if my passport is close to expiring?